 Paula is a recreational trail advocate and planner with over 30 years of experience.
 Has served as Director of the Appalachian Mountain Club, Founding Member and current President of the Housatonic Valley Chapter of the New England Mountain Bike Association, downhill and cross-country bicycle instructor and guide, camp director, as well as 34 years as a high school teacher in Seymour.
 Paula will work on planning and development of recreational trail systems.

+Mike oversees WestCOG staff matters and the Analytics Department.
+Mike has an interest in modernizing municipal processes to improve service and public access to data.
 He received a B.S. in Environmental Science from the University of Massachusetts, Lowell and a M.S. in Geography from Clark University.

 Nicholas supports the planning staff with environmental management and transportation projects.
 Prior to joining WestCOG, he assisted the GIS staff at Joshua’s Tract Conservation and Historic Trust with their trail mapping project.
 He graduated with a B.S. in Geography from the University of Connecticut.